 |How to Decrease LDL|

 The total cholesterol/HDL ratio is more indicative of cardiovascular disease than TC (total cholesterol).
 The amount of HDL and LDL in the blood are added together, this number for all practical purposes, indicates the amount of total cholesterol.
 Therefore, if your HDL count is low, the LDL count will account for the remainder of the total.
-For men an acceptable ratio of TC/HDL is 4.5 or below, and women is 4.0 or below.
+For men, an acceptable ratio of TC/HDL is 4.5 or below, and women are 4.0 or below.

 |Ratio of total Cholesterol to HDL|